HocheggerLab/omero-screen/README.md

 - Automatic cleanup of test artifacts
 - Mock objects for external dependencies

 ## Authors

-Created by Helfrid Hochegger
+Created by Helfrid Hochegger and Alex Herbert
 Email: hh65@sussex.ac.uk

 ## Dependencies

-Requires Python 3.12 or greater
+Requires Python 3.12. not tested on other versions.
+Not tested on Windows.

 ## License